junegunn/fzf.vim/README.md

 This repository is a bundle of fzf-based commands and mappings extracted from my [.vimrc][vimrc] to address such needs.
-They are *not* designed to be flexible or configurable, nor are not guaranteed to be backward-compatible at the moment, so you might want to treat this repository as a reference.
+They are *not* designed to be flexible or configurable, and there's no guarantee of backward-compatibility.

 Installation
 ------------